|

 Back to Deck Menu

-We've got a BRAND NEW DECK / FENCE
+We've got a BRAND NEW DECK / FENCECongradulations!

 If it is yellow pine, you might be tempted to seal it up, or apply a stain, but don't do it - Yet.